IL2HorusTeam/il2fb-mission-parser/docs/parsers/wing.rst

       ],
   }

-The output of the parser is a dictionary with a single item.
-It is accessible by ``flights`` key.
-The value is a list of strings, where a each line represents a single flight ID.
+The output of the parser is a :class:`dict` with ``flights`` item.
+It contains a list of strings, where a each line represents a single flight ID.